Restricted Free Agent In The NHL Explained

 Restricted Free Agents (RFA) In The NHL Explained

-Difference Between Restricted And Unrestricted Free Agent (RFA Vs UFA)
+Difference Between Restricted And Unrestricted Free Agents (RFA Vs UFA)

 NHL RFA Rules